7-Segments-Board for Embedded Systems

 1. Multiplexing display is less bright than continuous display, but the power loss is reduced.

-2. By multiplexing the display in frequency greater than 25Hz, we can avoid our eyes seeing flickering display.
+2. By multiplexing the display in frequency greater than 25Hz, we can avoid our eyes seeing the flickering display.

 Advices